Introduction

 The Basics [Basic Tier]

-Before I get into anything I want to list the various basic items to help give an understanding of whether you should buy a Pickaxe or wait for a B. F. Sword and such.
-Items will be listed with a category as well as their gold efficiency
+Before I get into anything I want to list the various basic items to help give an understanding of whether you should buy a

 Note: the stats on the doran's items are exceptional, thus you often see them being stacked to compound their effect.
 However, this should be done with consideration as they lose their effect as the game progresses and your only option is to sell them since they do not build into anything else.